Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Waitrose Blueprint range

-I know most of the producers that Waitrose have partnered with over their No. 1 wine range, indeed I have worked with some of them, Joseph Drouhin in Burgundy, Symington's in Port and Lustau in Sherry.
+I know most of the producers that Waitrose have partnered with in their No. 1 wine range, indeed I have worked with some of them, Joseph Drouhin in Burgundy, Symington's in Port and Lustau in Sherry.
 These are all excellent wines, classic, with good class, not cheap, but very good value for money for what they are.

 But the range I wish to focus on now is the Blueprint range, which is a selection of thirty eight wines, all selected for being good examples and classic of what they should represent.